Robert B. Asher: End of tenure as RNC member

-In an email to state Republican committee members on November 18 2020, former gubernatorial candidate Scott Wagner emailed GOP state committee members accusing the longtime national committeeman of orchestrating “dirty politics” within the state party, suggesting the focus should remain on defending President Donald Trump during the impeachment hearings.
+In an email to state Republican committee members on November 18, 2020, former gubernatorial candidate Scott Wagner accused the longtime national committeeman of orchestrating “dirty politics” within the state party, suggesting the focus should remain on defending President Donald Trump during the impeachment hearings.
 After a bitter dispute erupted within the party, Asher dropped his bid for another four-year term as RNC member, saying that the dispute had become "destructive" within the party.

 Awards and recognitions

 Asher was named to the PoliticsPA list of "Pennsylvania's Top Political Activists."
 The Pennsylvania Report named him to the 2003 "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania politics and noted that he has the ability to put "a big bankroll behind his favorite candidates."
 The Pennsylvania Report's 2009 "The Pennsylvania Report 100" and noted that as a "veteran fund-raiser and kingmaker," Asher was "One, if not the, top power player in the state GOP."